JadeynFeng/CITS3005-project/README.md

 ### 7. Prerequisite Properties Constraint
 - This constraint specifies the required properties for a prerequisite CNF for a unit

-## Executing Constraints Validation

-1. Run `python3 constraints.py` to start the script to load the shapes graph for running validation
-2. It display the validation results, including any errors or compliance information.

-## Ontology Rules
+## Ontology

+### Classes
+1. `Unit`: Represents a unit.
+2. `Major`: Represents a major.
+3. `Contact`: Represents a contact activity for a unit.
+4. `Prerequisite`: Represents a prerequisite CNF for a unit.

+### Object Properties
+1. `prerequisitesCNF`: Relates a unit to its prerequisite CNF.
+2. `orReq`: Relates a prerequisite CNF to its prerequisite unit.
+3. `contact`: Relates a unit to its contact activity.
+4. `advisablePriorStudy`: Relates a unit to its advisable prior study.
+5. `containsUnit`: Relates a major to its core units.
+6. `bridging`: Relates a major to its bridging units.

+### Data Properties for `Contact`
+- These properties define attributes related to contact activity information.
+- Examples include `activity` and `hours`.

+### Data Properties for `Unit`
+- These properties define attributes related to unit information.
+- Examples include `unitCode`, `unitTitle`, `unitSchool`, `unitBoard`, `unitDelivery`, `level`, `unitDescription`, `credit`, `assessment`, `isPartOfMajor`, `unitOutcome`, `unitText`, and `note`.

+### Data Properties for `Major`
+- These properties define attributes related to major information.
+- Examples include `majorCode`, `majorTitle`, `majorSchool`, `majorBoard`, `majorDelivery`, `majorDescription`, `majorOutcome`, `majorText`, and `course`.

+### SWRL Rules
 1. A prerequisite of a prerequisite is a prerequisite.
 2. An outcome of a core unit is an outcome of a major.
 3. A required text of a core unit is a required text for a major.

+# Instructions
-# Executing Queries
+## Executing SPARQL Queries

-1. Run `python3 project.py` to start the script to load the data into RDFLib and execute some SPARQL queries
+1. Run `python3 handbook.py` to start the script to load the data into RDFLib and execute some SPARQL queries
-2. The script will prompt you for user input to execute specific SPARQL queries.
-- You will be presented with a list of queries to choose from.
+2. The script will present you with a list of queries to choose from.
-- Enter the corresponding number to execute a query.
+3. Enter the corresponding number to execute a query.
-- Follow the on-screen instructions for providing any required input to complete the query.
-3. The script will execute the selected query and display the results.
+4. The script will execute the selected query and display the results.
+5. Press `Enter` to continue to selecting the next query.
-4. To exit the script, enter 0 when prompted.
+6. To exit the script, enter 0 when prompted.

 Note: The script maintains a log of queries and their results in a text file called 'query_results.txt'.

-## Queries List
-### 1. Find all units with more than 6 outcomes
-- This query retrieves all units with more than 6 outcomes.

-### 2. Find all level 3 units that do not have an exam, and where none of their prerequisites have an exam
-- This query identifies level 3 units without exams and ensures that none of their prerequisites have an exam.

-### 3. Find all units that appear in more than 3 majors
-- This query locates units that are part of more than 3 majors.

-### 4. Basic search functionality in unit's description or outcomes
-- This query allows you to perform a basic search in unit descriptions or outcomes by inputting a search string.

-### 5. Find all units with a specific major
-- This query retrieves all units associated with a specific major using its major code.

-### 6. Find all prerequisites for a given unit
-- This query provides a list of prerequisites for a given unit using its unit code.

-### 7. Find all units with a specific level
-- This query finds all units at a specific level by inputting a integer.

-### 8. Find units with 12 credit points
-- This query locates units that gives 12 credit points on completion.

-### 9. Find all majors that require a specific unit
-- This query identifies all majors that require a specific unit, specified by its unit code.

-### 10. Find units with a specific delivery mode
-- This query retrieves units based on a specific delivery mode, such as "Face to face," "Online," or "Both."

-### 11. Find units with school in Molecular Sciences and is 6 credit points
-- This query finds units in the Molecular Sciences school that are 6 credit points in size.

-### 12. Find all Molecular Sciences units that do not have BIOC2002 as a prerequisite
-- This query identifies Molecular Sciences units that do not require BIOC2002 as a prerequisite.

-# Instructions
+## Executing SHACL Constraints Validation

+1. Run `python3 constraints.py` to start the script to load the shapes graph for running validation.
+2. It displays the validation results, including any violation information.

+## Executing OWL Ontology Rules

+1. Run `python3 ontology.py` to start the script to create an OWL ontology, apply SWRL rules to the handbook knowledge graph and saves it to 'ontology.owl'.
+2. It displays information which demonstrate that the rules have been applied.

 ## How to add data

 ## How to update data